-After the completion of 13C hyperpolarization at 1.2 K, the hyperpolarized sample is rapidly dissolved in a hot pressurized solvent, followed by a rapid transfer to the liquid-state spectrometer through a magnetic tunnel to minimize polarization losses due the nuclear spin relaxation at room temperature during transfer.
-There are a number of developments aimed for rapid and robust dissolution process such as development of gas driven, liquid driven sample transfer systems (Katsikis et al., 2015; Ceillier et al., 2021; Bowen and Hilty, 2010), built-in sample transfer system attached to cold sample cup (Kress et al., 2021), solid sample transfer (Kouřil et al., 2019)etc. Each of the methods have their own advantages and disadvantages which have been reviewed in detail (Elliott et al., 2021).
-Here, we focus on the optimization of the gas driven dissolution system available on our setup.
+After the completion of 13C hyperpolarization at 1.2 K, the hyperpolarized sample is rapidly dissolved in a hot, pressurized solvent, followed by a rapid transfer to the liquid-state spectrometer through a magnetic tunnel to minimize polarization losses due to the nuclear spin relaxation at room temperature during transfer.
+There are a number of developments aiming for a rapid and robust dissolution process, such as the development of gas-driven and liquid-driven sample transfer systems (Katsikis et al., 2015; Ceillier et al., 2021; Bowen and Hilty, 2010), a built-in sample transfer system attached to a cold sample cup (Kress et al., 2021), and solid sample transfer (Kouřil et al., 2019).
+Each of the methods have their own advantages and disadvantages which have been reviewed in detail (Elliott et al., 2021).
+Here, we focus on the optimization of the gas-driven dissolution system available on our setup.

-In our case, dissolution is achieved upon manual coupling of a fluid transfer stick to the sample cup after it has been lifted (~9 cm) just above the l-He level.
-The stick includes two parallel capillaries (ETFE; 1.6 mm ID): an inlet for the preheated, pressurized dissolution solvent and an outlet to carry hyperpolarized fluid via a sample transfer line to a 5 mm NMR tube situated in the probe of the solution-state NMR observation magnet.
-The hyperpolarized solid sample is dissolved in 5 ml of hot solvent and the helium gas drives the dissolved liquid inside the transfer line to run through a 0.56 T magnetic tunnel (Milani et al., 2015) (DNP Instrumentation, https://dnp-instrumentation.com).
-Inside the liquid-state NMR spectrometer, a passive receiver system (injector) accepts the turbulent dissolution sample, then facilitates phase separation (liquid sample and helium gas) and settling through gravity after introduction of the sample into the NMR tube at ambient temperature and pressure.
+In our case, dissolution is achieved upon manual coupling of a fluid transfer stick to the sample cup after it has been lifted (\sim 9 cm) just above the l-He level.
+The stick includes two parallel capillaries (PEEK; 1.6 mm ID): an inlet for the preheated, pressurized dissolution solvent and an outlet to carry hyperpolarized fluid via a sample transfer line to a 5 mm NMR tube situated in the probe of the solution-state NMR observation magnet.
+The hyperpolarized solid sample is dissolved in 5 mL of hot solvent, and the helium gas drives the dissolved liquid inside the transfer line to run through a 0.56T magnetic tunnel (Milani et al., 2015) (DNP Instrumentation, https://dnp-instrumentation.com, last access: 25 September 2022).
+Inside the liquid-state NMR spectrometer, a passive receiver system (injector) accepts the turbulent dissolution sample and then facilitates phase separation (liquid sample and helium gas) and settling through gravity after introduction of the sample into the NMR tube at ambient temperature and pressure.